mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

     - Role2, enables Write only access.
 Testers with this role can only select this environment as a target environment in a TDM task.
     - Role3, enables both Read and Write access.
 Testers with this role can select this environment as a source and/or target environment in a TDM task.

-- The **Number of Entities** indicates the maximum number of entities processed by a task and must be set together for each access type.
+- The **Number of Entities** indicates the maximum number of entities processed by a task and must be set for each access type.
 The Number of Entities is set on both **Read** and **Write** access types.
 A different number of entities can be set for each access type.

   **Example:**
   - Read Number of Entities = 1000.
 Write Number of Entities = 10.